-USS President Polk was a President Jackson-class attack transport laid down on October 7, 1940 and launched on June 28, the following year.
-It was commissioned on October 4, 1943 with the hull number AP-103 and served in the US Navy for 3 years until it was decommissioned on January 26, 1946.
-During its activity, the ship carried a complement of 354 people on board and had the main missions in the Marshalls, the Gilberts, Guam, the Philippines, Lingayen or New Guinea.
-After the decommissioning, the ship was struck from the Navy List on February 25, 1946 and scrapped in 197o in Taiwan.
-For the services brought to the country during the World War II, USS President Polk received 6 battle stars.
+The USS President Polk (AP-103) was a President Jackson-class attack transport laid down on October 7, 1940, and launched on June 28, the following year.
+It was commissioned on October 4, 1943, with the hull number AP-103 and served in the US Navy for 3 years until it was decommissioned on January 26, 1946.
+During its activity, the ship carried a complement of 354 people on board and had its main missions in the Marshalls, the Gilberts, Guam, the Philippines, Lingayen, and New Guinea.
+After the decommissioning, the ship was struck from the Navy List on February 25, 1946, and scrapped in 1970 in Taiwan.
+For the services brought to the country during World War II, the USS President Polk received 6 battle stars.